redis/docs/content/integrate/redis-data-integration/_index.md

 - rs
 - rdi
 description: null
-group: di
+group: library
 headerRange: '[2]'
-summary: Redis Data Integration keeps Redis in sync with the primary database in near real time.
+summary: Redis OM for Node.js is an object-mapping library for Redis.
 type: integration
-weight: '1'
+weight: '9'
 ---

 Redis Data Integration (RDI) is a product that helps [Redis Enterprise](https://redis.com/redis-enterprise-software/overview/) users ingest data in near real-time, so that Redis becomes part of their data fabric without additional integration efforts.